-Terrain: Special pieces that are placed on the game board to cause special effects to characters and techniques.
+Terrain: Special pieces that are placed on the game board that enable unique effects to characters and techniques.

-Holes: If a chatacter lands on a hole and cannot fly, dig, or has a float state, then that character becomes immobile.
-Some techniques will be able to fill holes.
+Holes: If a character lands on a hole and cannot fly, dig, or has a float state, then that character becomes immobile.
+If a hole is filled, then it becomes normal terrain again.

 Items and Objects: Items are created in 1 turn and become useable during or after the next turn.
-Items that can be worn, though are used when they are created.
+Items that can be worn.
+Worn items stay with the character wearing them.
 Objects on the other hand, can't be worn.
-The objects must stay on the spaces that they were created on, but they can be moved using certain techniques.
+Objects must stay on the spaces that they were created on.
+Objects can be moved with certain techniques.

 KO: The character is knocked out, and can't do anything.
 The character becomes unusable untill the KO effect is removed.